Your real-time guide to real-time paymentsAugust 25, 2023 | By Vicki Hyman

 Do real-time payments cost more for businesses and consumers to use?

 This story was originally published Nov.
-9, 2022 and was updated to reflect fresher statistics for real-time payment transaction volume growth and an update of the P27 Nordic Payments initaitive.
+9, 2022 and is periodically updated to reflect the latest news in real-time payments.

 The journey to payments modernization